DanWahlin/Observable-Store/README.md

 | `logStateAction(state: any, action: string): void` | Add a custom state value and action into the state history.
 Assumes `trackStateHistory` setting was set on store or using the global settings.
 | `resetStateHistory(): void`                   | Reset the store's state history to an empty array.
 | `setState(state: T, action: string, dispatchState: boolean = true, deepCloneState: boolean = true) : T`      | Set the store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
 The latest store state is returned and any store subscribers are notified of the state change.
 The dispatchState parameter can be set to `false` if you do not want to send state change notifications to subscribers.
 The deepCloneReturnedState boolean parameter (default is true) can be used to determine if the state will be deep cloned before it is added to the store.
 Setting it to false can be useful in cases where read-only cached data is stored and must added to the store as quickly as possible without any cloning.
+| `destroy(): void`                              | Unregister this service from the global store and complete its state dispatchers.
+Call this when a service is destroyed (e.g., in Angular's `ngOnDestroy`) to prevent memory leaks.
 | `static addExtension(extension: ObservableStoreExtension)`                              | Used to add an extension into ObservableStore.
 The extension must implement the `ObservableStoreExtension` interface.
 | `static clearState(): void`| Clear/null the store state across all services that use it.
 | `static initializeState(state: any)`                              | Used to initialize the store's state.
 An error will be thrown if this is called and store state already exists so this should be set when the application first loads.
 No notifications are sent out to store subscribers when the store state is initialized.